acbilson/chaos-content/gardens/meta/digital-gardens.md

 ## Writing a Thesis

-Umberto Eco describes {{< backref src="/plants/writing/benefits-of-writing-a-doctoral-thesis" >}}, however, I'm not seeking to demonstrate my research acumen and so can safely choose to take a less-than-exacting approach to my subjects.
+Umberto Eco describes the {{< backref src="/stones/umberto-eco/benefits-of-writing-a-doctoral-thesis" >}}, however, I'm not seeking to demonstrate my research acumen and so can safely choose to take a less-than-exacting approach to my subjects.
 Neither do I write predominantly to add to the literature of a certain domain, but to digest the subjects most important to me and, possibly, to allow others an entrypoint into the same subjects.

 Now, Umberto Eco describes a doctoral process that takes on average three years to complete, so to convert this list into a digital garden would not do justice to his original conception.
 A quality dissertation exhaustively handles its subject and context, and there's little hope that I will achieve this level of rigor through gradual collection of Internet tidbits; even if I add book clippings.